 '''

-./installcontinues -jumpstart directory to generate script
+./installcontact of the contact of the contact

 '''

-where productname> is the product's installation command, and directory to generate scripts is where you want to put the product's script.
+where productname is the product's installation command, and directory\to\generate\scripts is where you want to put the product's script.

+'''

+./installsfcfs -jumpstart /js scripts

+'''

-- # ./installsfcfs -jumpstart /js scripts - When you are prompted to encapsulate the root disk automatically, choose yes to do so.
-If you do not want to encapsulate it automatically, choose no and go to step 6. - Specify a disk group name for the root disk.
+When you are prompted to encapsulate the root disk automatically, choose yes to do so.
+If you do not want to encapsulate it automatically, choose no and go to step 6.

+3 Specify a disk group name for the root disk.